mhjensen/Physics321/README.md

 - the videos will be posted right afterwards in case you could not attend (that is the video of the actual lecture, it is like a kind of podcast with movie).
 You can thus review the material which was discussed in peace whenever you want;
 - We use always a whiteboard (iPad) instead of a blackboard and these handwritten notes are also posted after the lectures;
-- We have  extensive online material, lecture notes, exercises, projects and more, see the GitHub site of the course at https://github.com/mhjensen/Physics321, see https://mhjensen.github.io/Physics321/doc/LectureNotes/_build/html/chapter1.html for the online textbook land https://mhjensen.github.io/Physics321/doc/web/course.html for the weekly material.
+- We have  extensive online material, lecture notes, exercises, projects and more, see the GitHub site of the course at https://github.com/mhjensen/Physics321, see https://mhjensen.github.io/Physics321/doc/LectureNotes/_build/html/chapter1.html for the online textbook and https://mhjensen.github.io/Physics321/doc/web/course.html for the weekly material.
 - We are going to make shorter videos which cover various topics and how to solve different exercises and more.
 They will be posted as we move on during the semester;